dsnezhkov/zombieant/README.md

 As you can see with weak symbols we are not explicitly working with `dlopen()/dlsym()` _RTLD_<>'s.
 Again we only want our code to execute in the context of a live whitelisted executable using it as a decoy.
 Liveness of the decoy process (no crash) and proper appearance in the process table is prioritized.

 _ProTip_: Also note, some executables do not honor `__cxa_finalize` invocation probably due to implemented `atexit()` handlers. but you could always find other decoys.
 Also, noone says we have to trigger paylaods soon after the process start.
 We can wait until the process is about to exit and then trigger in the destructor or in atexti(3) hooks.

+As you can see we are losing dependency on hiding behind our pristine targets and slowly preloading binaries that we know nothing about with our code, enslaving them to execute our code, and using them as decoys in the face of inspection.

 ##### 0x2:C: Chained weakrefs